The equivariant Minkowski problem in Minkowski space: Area measure of F-convex sets

-We quote some results for the Monge--Amp\`ere equation with prescribed continuous data on the boundary of the ball that will be used in the next section.
+We quote some results on Monge--Amp\`ere equation with prescribed continuous data on the boundary of the ball that will be used in the next section.
 The first one is about uniqueness.

 \begin{theorem}[{Comparison Principle, Rauch--Taylor, \cite{RT77}, \cite[1.4.6]{Gu01}}] Let $O$ be a bounded open convex set of $\R^d$.
 If $u,v \in C(\overline{O})$ are convex functions such that for any Borel set $E\subset O$, $\M (u) (E) \leq \M (v) (E)$, then